Accessing T-Spine Extension For Healthy Shoulders

 And, for some, we could even make the case for faulty breathing mechanics and/or contralateral hip/ankle mobility restrictions.

-I try not to get that into the weeds and Professor Dumbledore(ish) when it comes to people’s shoulders, however.
+I try not to get that into the weeds when it comes to people’s shoulders, though.
+It comes across as too voodoo(ish).
+That’s a word right?

 If someone’s shoulders are cranky I like to keep things simple and start where I most often see issues…….